 The underwriters propose to offer the shares initially at the public offering price on the cover page of this prospectus supplement and to selling group members at that price less a selling concession of \$ per share.
 The underwriters and selling group members may allow a discount of \$ per share on sales to other broker/dealers.
 After the initial public offering, the representatives may change the public offering price and concession and discount to broker/dealers.

-The following table summarizes the compensation and estimated expenses we will pay.
+The following table summarizes the compensation we will pay:

+Per S Share Total

+Over- With Over- allotment Over- Over-

-PER SHARE TOTAL WITHOUT OVER- ALLOTMENT WITH OVER- ALLOTMENT WITHOUT OVER- ALLOTMENT WITH OVER- ALLOTMENT Underwriting discounts and commissions paid by us Expenses payable by us \$ \$ \$ \$ \$ \$
+Underwriting discounts and commissions paid by us \$ \$ \$ \$